About SCCYP

 What does the Commissioner's team do?

-The Commissioner works from an office, situated close to the Scottish Parliament in Edinburgh, where he is supported by a staff team of 14, who track policy and legislation through the Parliament, monitor the delivery of services to children and young people, help children and young people participate in the work of the Commissioner and provide an information and enquiries service.
+The Commissioner works from an office, situated close to the Scottish Parliament in Edinburgh, where she is supported by a staff team of 14, who track policy and legislation through the Parliament, monitor the delivery of services to children and young people, help children and young people participate in the work of the Commissioner and provide an information and enquiries service.